Kita-Ayase Station: History

-Kita-Ayase Station opened on 20 December 1979.
+Kita-Ayase Station was opened on 20 December 1979 by the Teito Rapid Transit Authority (TRTA).

 The station facilities were inherited by Tokyo Metro after the privatization of the Teito Rapid Transit Authority (TRTA) in 2004.

 The station underwent rebuilding work to extend the platforms approximately 135 m toward Ayase Station to allow ten-car through trains to operate to and from the main Chiyoda Line.
 New station entrances were also added.
 10 car service began on March 16, 2019.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 25,225 passengers daily.